VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_3_ToolsForClassAuthors/Chapter_14_Overloaded_Operations_and_Conversions/notes.md

     2 - operator+ is defined as a non-member, where left is passed as the first param, and right operand is passed as the second param

-    can be called indirectly using the operator ex :-  foo f1, f2;
+    can be called indirectly by using the operator ex :-  foo f1, f2;
                foo f3 = f1 + f2;
     or can be called explicitly